Dealing type - PV

 Supporting evidence required

 - declare fully the circumstances relating to the loss or destruction of the title.
-If the certificate of title has been stolen or destroyed in a fire, the police event report number for the theft or the Fire Brigade report of the fire is required.
+If the Certificate of Title has been stolen or destroyed in a fire, the police event report number for the theft or the Fire Brigade’s report of the fire is required

 - state the particulars of any unregistered mortgage, charge or covenant charge affecting the land.